lassebomh/rcon-macros/README.md

 To get started with Macro RCON, follow these steps:

 1. Clone the repo.
-1. Install the dependencies with `pip install -r requirements.txt` or `pip install PyQt6 python-a2s python-valve`
+1. Install the dependencies with `pip install -r requirements.txt` or `pip install PyQt6 python-a2s python-valve`.
-1. If you're on Ubuntu you might need to run `sudo apt install libxcb-cursor0`
+1. If you're on Ubuntu you might need to run `sudo apt install libxcb-cursor0`.
-1. Run the application by either double-clicking on the `app.pyw` or from the terminal with `python app.pyw`
+1. Run the application by either double-clicking on the `app.pyw` or from the terminal with `python app.pyw`.
-2. Configure your server connection settings (hostname, port, and password) when prompted and you're good to go!.
+1. Configure your server connection settings (hostname, port, and password) when prompted and you're good to go!

 ## Contributing